How Brown Saw the Baseball Game

 How Brown Saw the Baseball Game is an American short silent comedy film produced in 1907 and distributed by the Lubin Manufacturing Company.
-The film follows a baseball fan named Mr. Brown who overdrinks before a baseball game and becomes so intoxicated that the game appears to him in reverse motion.
+The film follows a baseball fan named Mr. Brown who overdrinks before a game and becomes so intoxicated that the game appears to him in reverse motion.
 During production, trick photography was used to achieve this effect.
 The film was released in November 1907.
 It received a positive review in a 1908 issue of The Courier-Journal that reported the film was successful and "truly funny".
 As of 2021, it is unclear whether a print of the film has survived.
 The identities of the film's cast and production crew are unknown.
 Film historians have noted similarities between the plot of How Brown Saw the Baseball Game and How the Office Boy Saw the Ball Game, a comedy film directed by Edwin S. Porter that was released a year earlier.

 Plot

-Before heading out to a baseball game at a nearby ballpark, sports fan Mr. Brown drinks several highball cocktails.
+Before heading out to watch a baseball game at a nearby ballpark, sports fan Mr. Brown drinks several highball cocktails.
 He arrives at the ballpark to watch the game, but has become so inebriated that the game appears to him in reverse, with the players running the bases backwards and the baseball flying back into the pitcher's hand.
 After the game is over, Mr. Brown is escorted home by one of his friends.
 When they arrive at Brown's house, they encounter his wife, who becomes furious with the friend and proceeds to physically assault him, believing he is responsible for her husband's severe intoxication.